 - or prop up plywood, old doors, or big table tops

-- use whatever you have
+- use whatever you have to cover the windows

 - extend corners of flexible materials as far past door on either side as possible